Top Blockchain Projects, Platforms, Companies 2021

 BMW

-The BMW luxury automobile brand is using blockchain technology to track vehicle components, parts, and materials.
+BMW is using blockchain technology to track vehicle components, parts, and materials.
 Together with Honda and Ford, the company is also part of the Mobile Open Blockchain Initiative which aims to benefit car manufacturers and enhance their operations.

 This project can potentially bring value to every party involved in the process.
 The driver could opt to share information on the vehicle’s performance and their own driving experience.
 A blockchain database could record location, time, speed, engine, chassis, and brake parameters.